UMCarpentries/intro-curriculum-r/_episodes/02-unix-shell.md

 Since we moved around files when we organized our project directory we will have to update our R script.
 The path we use to read in our dataset is no longer correct.
 We will use nano to update the path to our new

+TODO use nano to edit the path to read in gapminder data.
+Add exercise to change paths to write out figures

 ```
-TODO use nano to edit the path to read in gapminder data
+nano <name of rscript>
 ```
 {: .language-bash}

-Great!
-Now as an exercise we can change the paths to write out figures.

-TODO: add exercise to change figure output paths.

 ## Glossary of terms

 - `pwd`: Print working directory - prints the _absolute path_ from the _root_ directory to the directory where you currently are.
 - `ls`: List files - lists files in the current directory.
 You can provide a path to list files to another directory as well (`ls [path]`).
 - `cd [path]`: Change directories to another folder.
+- `..`: One directory _up_ the directory tree.
+- `mkdir`:

 - less
 - man
 - -h/--help